 Each part is bearing a 45-degree edge, with Remo UT heads and triple-flanged hoops.
 The all-black lug bolts inside the shell create a nice tone.

 The UFX Plus comes ready for playing.
 It features a full hardware pack with straight and strong cymbal stands.
 This hardware pack also has a hi-hat stand, a snare stand, and a kick drum pedal for easy setting.
 The snare stand makes it compact and robust.

 It is nice that the company has to include bright chromed and double-brace hardware that feels sturdy instantly for long hours of whacking.

 The setup and playing

-I loved the Arcadia immediately when I opened the box.
+I loved it immediately when I opened the box.
 There it was, with the short-stack toms delivering a modern vibe.
 The floor toms give away a custom-spec appearance.

-If you don’t know the price, you may think it is one of those more expensive kits.
-The full-scale hardware pack makes it look pricey.
+If you don’t know the price, you may think the price is one of those more expensive kits.
+The full-scale hardware pack makes its price high.
 It’s heavy-duty and immediately gives the impression of regular gigging.

 I also had the impression that the hardware was too complicated.
-But it was smooth and easy to use, a factor that elevates the premium feel of the kit.
+But the hardware was smooth and easy to use, a factor that elevates the premium feel of the kit.

 Everything fits in place easily.
 Forget any weird adjustments angle issues that characterize more entry-level hardware.

 The toms are easy to mount, leaving enough space for a wide range of movement.
 The shallow depths make it easier to position with the lug tension allowing smooth tuning.